Get your FREE ticket to the International TEFL day online conference! Get your FREE ticket to International TEFL day! Register here →

 What is immersion learning?

-Immersion learning is when students are taught a language using only that language.
 It is also used to teach other subjects in a second or foreign language.
 For example, immersion learning is when English-speaking students are taught French but the teacher teaches them using only French, or when Spanish-speaking students are taught Geography in English.

 You might be wondering how on earth that’s possible, but immersion learning has proven to be a very effective teaching method.

-First of all, you must realise that this is not a sink-or-swim approach.
 The teacher does not teach as they would in a classroom where the students speak the same language as the teacher.
 The teacher grades their language so that it is clearer and more understandable for the students.
 Teachers make use of hand gestures, body language, props, visual aids, and realia much more than in other classrooms.
 And teachers incorporate an element of language focus into the lesson, even if the language is not the focus of the lesson.

 In other words, the teacher will define the aim of the lesson and then plan a lesson around that in order to achieve that aim.
 In a TEFL classroom, this aim is a linguistic aim.
-The teacher will plan activities that will help the learner understand the meaning and use of the target language.
-They will build on their current language knowledge and they will relate the new language to their own language use.
-Finally, they will utilise the language in a natural and relevant context.
+The teacher plans activities that will help the learner understand the meaning and use of the target language.
+They build on their current language knowledge and they will relate the new language to their own language use.
+Finally, they utilise the language in a natural and relevant context.
 This is all accomplished only through the use of English.

 The benefits of immersion learning